zaphosting/docs/docs/minecraft-default-config.md

 ### server-ip

-If you have booked multiple IPs for your root or vServer, you can specify here which IP should be used.
+If you have booked multiple IPs for your root or VPS, you can specify here which IP should be used.
 If you only have a single IP, this value can simply remain free - the same applies to a game server.

 ### level-seed